Raymond L. Finch

-Raymond Lawrence Finch (born October 4, 1940) is an American judge.
-He served as a judge of the District Court of the Virgin Islands from 1994 to 2008.
+Raymond Lawrence Finch (October 4, 1940 – February 23, 2023) was an American judge.
+He served as a judge of the District Court of the Virgin Islands from 1994 to 2018.

 Early life

 Finch was born on Saint Croix, in Christiansted, the son of Wilfred C. and Beryl Finch.
 He graduated from Christiansted High School in 1958, Howard University with a B.A. in Political Science in 1962, and Howard University School of Law with an LL.B. in 1965.

 He served as law clerk to Alexander Farrelly and Antonio L. Joseph of the Municipal Court of the Virgin Islands.
 He served as a judge advocate in the U.S. Army in Vietnam from 1966 to 1969, first as a first lieutenant, then as a captain, earning a Bronze Star Medal.
 He then joined the law firm of Hodge & Sheen, and was admitted to the Virgin Islands Bar in 1970.
 He became a partner in the firm of Hodge, Sheen, Finch & Ross the following year.
 He was appointed by Governor Cyril King as a judge of the Municipal Court in 1976.
 He served on the court, which was renamed the Territorial Court the following year, until 1994.